 Law enforcement officials try hard to make it seem like there is no way to beat a DUI offense, but this is typically an attempt to scare people into admitting guilt or simply not fighting back.
 The truth is that there are all kinds of defense strategies an experienced DUI lawyer will know how to use to raise doubts about your charge.
 Which one is most likely to result in a positive outcome for you depends on the specific circumstances of your case, which is where a skilled Denver DUI attorney like Jeff Weeden comes in.

 Some strategies he has had success with include:

-Challenging lab procedure.
-There are certain protocols that must be followed when taking, testing, and storing BAC results.
-If these are not followed, the tests themselves may be stricken from the record, removing the evidence against you.
+- Challenging lab procedure – There are certain protocols that must be followed when taking, testing, and storing BAC results.
+If the proper legal process is not followed, the tests themselves may be stricken from the record, removing the evidence against you.

-The bottom line is that you cannot allow yourself to be intimidated into not fighting back.
-Oftentimes, a skilled criminal defense attorney like Jeff Weeden is able to come up with arguments that reduce charges and penalties.
+The bottom line is that you cannot allow yourself to be intimidated into not fighting back against your criminal charges.
+Oftentimes, an experienced lawyer like Jeff Weeden is able to come up with arguments that reduce charges and penalties.
 In a number of cases, he has even been able to get charges completely dropped or dismissed.

-However, he will not even have a chance to fight for you unless you reach out to him first.
-Get started on crafting the best possible defense right now by getting in touch with our office and going over the options available to you.
+However, our Denver DUI lawyers at WeedenLaw will not even have a chance to fight for you unless you reach out to us first.
+Get started on crafting the best possible defense right now by getting in touch with our law office and going over the options available to you.